Louisiana vs. Arkansas State NCAA Football Odds, Plays and Insights | October 21, 2021

 Louisiana vs. Arkansas State College Football Odds, Plays and Insights

-The Arkansas State Red Wolves (1-5, 0-0 Sun Belt) are 15.5-point underdogs in a home Sun Belt matchup with the Louisiana Ragin' Cajuns (5-1, 0-0 Sun Belt) on Thursday, October 21, 2021 at Centennial Bank Stadium.
-An over/under of 67 is set for the contest.
+The Louisiana Ragin' Cajuns (5-1, 0-0 Sun Belt) are 17-point favorites when they visit the Arkansas State Red Wolves (1-5, 0-0 Sun Belt) in a Sun Belt matchup on Thursday, October 21, 2021 at Centennial Bank Stadium.
+The contest has a point total of 66.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.